 Go there for the largest free-roaming rhino population in Africa.
 This lodge is an ideal base from which to track rhino on foot and its location in a game-rich concession affords guests some of the best wildlife encounters.
 Enjoy an exclusive Damaraland experience from the comfort of just 8 Meru-style canvas tents.
 For a wonderful bush experience and a sighting of the rare free roaming black desert rhino, head for Desert Rhino Safari Camp in Namibia’s Damaraland region.

 Desert Rhino Camp offers an original, exclusive wilderness experience and the possibility of seeing some of the largest free-ranging population of desert-adapted black rhino in Africa.
-The desert plains – transformed overnight by summer rains – are starkly scenic, and home to other unique species, from Hartmann’s zebra, lion and giraffe to the bizarre welwitschia plant.
+The desert plains – transformed overnight by summer rains – are starkly scenic, and home to other unique species, from Hartmann’s zebra and giraffe, to the bizarre welwitschia plant.

 The camp consists of eight comfortable Meru-style tents with en-suite bathrooms, and shady main area with refreshing plunge pool.
 Run in conjunction with Save the Rhino Trust, Desert Rhino Camp offers rhino tracking by vehicle and on foot with experts from this conservation NGO.